Fast Fix, Main Dishes and Sides, Recipes: Family Favorites

 Winter days can be cold and stormy with treacherous, ice-covered roads.
 The last thing I want to do on such a day is leave my house.
 Better to stay inside by the fire and leave the roads to the snowplow and salt truck drivers.
 Before winter rears its ugly head or — depending on your point of view — drops all of that beautiful, fluffy, white stuff, I always make sure my pantry is stocked with the ingredients needed to make this easy, cold weather meal.

-The chili can be made in a crock pot, but I like the stove top result better.
+The chili can be made in a crock pot, but I like the faster stove top result better.

 Fast Fix Cupboard Chili